treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 I can't write a guide on attending PyCon without referencing a couple other wonderful guides that have been written on this topic.

-Danny Greenfeld's [Beginner's Guide to PyCon 2015][] is another great guide to PyCon, with lots of tips on how to make the most of PyCon.
+Sumana Harihareswara's [Your First PyCon, But Not Your First Convention][sumana] is for experienced conference-attendees looking for PyCon-specific advice.

-It's much more compact than my post here, so it's a quick and dense read.
+Al Sweigart talks about his strategies for gamifying social interactions at PyCon in his [How to Do PyCon][al] post.

-Al Sweigart also talks quite a bit about his strategies for meeting new people at PyCon in his [How to Do PyCon][] post.
+Glyph's [How to PyCon][glyph] talks about open spaces, meeting new people, and taking care of your body.

-Al is also an introvert, but he's very good at gamifying socializing with others.
+Jeff Triplett's [PyCon US, have it your way][jeff] talks about the expo hall and JOMO.

 I also **highly recommend asking questions** to staff members, friendly-looking volunteers, and people with silly hats (some people use hats to indicate that they're approachable).
 Different PyCon attendees will have different recommendations for how to make the most of PyCon without getting overwhelmed.